-The Vision for Success is the foundational statewide initiative for ensuring positive outcomes for students entering the community college system.
-Several other initiatives are aligned with the Vision for Success and are designed to help make the achievement of its goals a reality.
+The Vision 2030 is the foundational statewide initiative for ensuring positive outcomes for students entering the community college system.
+Several other initiatives are aligned with Vision 2030 and are designed to help make the achievement of its goals a reality.